-109 4.
-DISCUSSION
+4. DISCUSSION

-110 The study shows that the overall prevalence of intestinal parasitic contamination of vegetables sold in the selected markets of the Cape Coast Metropolis was 52.4%.
-This is an indication that 111 112 approximately one out of every two samples of vegetables sold in the area is contaminated with 113 intestinal parasites(s).
-There have been reports on varying levels of parasitic contamination of 114 vegetables elsewhere which suggests good handling of vegetables is crucial to reduce parasitic 115 infections.
-For example, it was reported that 58% of the green vegetables meant for the wholesale and retail markets in Tripoli, Libya were contaminated with intestinal parasites which was higher than our current report [25] while in Alexandria in Egypt ,and also in a sub urban markets in Hanoi , Vietnam, 116 117 118 prevalence of contamination were 31.7% and 26% respectively which were all lower than the current report [1, 26].
-119
+The study shows that the overall prevalence of intestinal parasitic contamination of vegetables sold in the selected markets of the Cape Coast Metropolis was 52.4%.
+This is an indication that approximately one out of every two samples of vegetables sold in the area is contaminated with intestinal parasites(s).
+There have been reports on varying levels of parasitic contamination of vegetables elsewhere which suggests good handling of vegetables is crucial to reduce parasitic infections.
+For example, it was reported that 58% of the green vegetables meant for the wholesale and retail markets in Tripoli, Libya were contaminated with intestinal parasites which was higher than our current report [25] while in alexandria in egypt, and also in a suburban markets in hanoi, vietnam, prevalence of contamination were 31.7% and 26% respectively which were all lower than the current report [1, 26].

-120 In the present study, we examined six different species of vegetables sold in the Cape Coast 121 metropolis.
-High levels of contamination by parasites were detected in leafy vegetables samples such 122 as spring onion (90.5%), lettuce (79.2%) and cabbage (66.7%), while smooth surfaced vegetables 123 recorded lower rates.
-This is consistent with reports from a similar study in Ghana which recorded 124 high contamination rate for lettuce samples (61%) and lower rate for tomato (18%) [19].
-However, studies in the Khartoum state in Sudan, and Ogun state in Nigeria reported relatively lower prevalence of contamination of these vegetables [27, 28].
-The high levels of contamination detected in 125 126 127 leafy vegetables in this study may be due to the complex and uneven surfaces of these vegetables 128 which facilitates attachment and persistence of the parasites.
-Parasites are able to attach firmly to 129 these surfaces either on the field when contaminated water is utilised for irrigation on the farms unlike smooth surfaced vegetables such as tomatoes and green pepper [29] which recorded lower levels of 130 131 contamination.
+In the present study, we examined six different species of vegetables sold in the Cape Coast metropolis.
+High levels of contamination by parasites were detected in leafy vegetables samples such as spring onion (90.5%), lettuce (79.2%) and cabbage (66.7%), while smooth surfaced vegetables recorded lower rates.
+This is consistent with reports from a similar study in Ghana which recorded high contamination rate for lettuce samples (61%) and lower rate for tomato (18%) [19].
+However, studies in the khartoum state in sudan and ogun state in nigeria reported relatively lower prevalence of contamination of these vegetables [27,28].
+The high levels of contamination detected in leafy vegetables in this study may be due to the complex and uneven surfaces of these vegetables which facilitates attachment and persistence of the parasites.
+Parasites are able to attach firmly to these surfaces either on the field when contaminated water is utilised for irrigation on the farms unlike smooth surfaced vegetables such as tomatoes and green pepper which recorded lower [29] levels of contamination.
 The variation in contamination rates recorded in different studies may also be due to geographical location, seasonal variation, irrigation practices, type of manure used and vegetable handling practices from the farm to the vendors [30-32].
-132 133

-134 Out of the five (5) different parasites species that were detected in the present study.
-Strongyloides 135 stercoralis was the most prevalent.
-This finding is similar to that of an earlier study in Ghana which 136 also recorded a high prevalence of Strongyloides stercoralis on examined vegetable samples [19].
-137 There have been studies in Ethiopia, Sudan, Malaysia and Saudi Arabia which have also reported varied prevalence of Strongyloides stercoralis on vegetables [33-35].
-The complex life cycle of 138 139 Strongyloides species with a free-living stage in the soil may have accounted for their high 140 contamination rate in this study.
-It has been reported that some vegetables and herbs growing on grounds with high humidity and good drainage usually harbour the parasite ova and are a reservoir for infection [36].
+Out of the five (5) different parasites species that were detected in the present study, Strongyloides spp were most prevalent.
+This finding is similar to an earlier study in Ghana which also recorded a high prevalence of Strongyloides stercoralis on examined vegetable samples [19].
+There have been studies in Ethiopia, Sudan, Malaysia and Saudi Arabia which have also reported varied prevalence of Strongyloides stercoralis on vegetables [33-35].